chrisbodger/VeinCam/docs/Handover-Document.md

 A proper mounting and securing solution needs to be designed for the Raspberry Pi, to prevent it from falling out of the case was it is being used.
 Currently, we are using foam cut-outs that were lodged in between the Pi and the case and that secured it quite well, though its not very permanent.

 Because of the cut-outs, the device case is not very resistant to any sort of fluid.
 Some method needs to be implemented to plug these holes temporarily (a charging port cover for example), or permanently (LED indicator passthroughs).
 Transparent filament could be used and printed in situ to create a light channel for the LED lights and make them easier to see from the external of that case (a traditional method for indicator lights in devices), or use some other material like clear acrylic sheet and stuff it into the holes.
 Both options worth exploring.

+The buttons are complete and should fit snuggly into the button holes.

 **Surface Finish**
 We were not able to perform any post-printing methods to clean up the prints.
 We were left with bumps and misplaced filament and an excess of support material to be removed still.
 This could be potentially detrimental as it leaves the case to be able to pick up dirt and grime and dirty up the case and potentially encourage bacterial growth given the number to small crevices within the surface.
 An idea that was had was to sand down the external surfaces with a fine grit to smooth it down, and adjust the print settings for the support material. other options could be utilised, depending on how the case is made.